 Debt ratios should be within a manageable range

 There are two kinds of debt ratios that you need to pay particular attention to: debt-to-asset ratio and debt-to-equity ratio.
 Debt-to-asset ratio defines the total amount of debt relative to assets.
 The higher the ratio, the higher the degree of leverage and the financial risks your business carries.
 Meanwhile, the debt-to-equity ratio indicates how much debt your company is using to finance its assets relative to the amount of value represented in shareholders’ equity.

 Stable cash flows – cater for business uncertainties

 Maybe your revenue is increasing, so it’s only natural that you use that income and invest it back into the business.
 But be wary, if you are not managing the income well, you’ll find yourself asset-rich but cash poor.
 When something urgent comes up and you are tight on cash, you might find yourself in trouble – especially if none of your assets is liquid.
-What we’re looking for here is a stable amount of cash flows to buffer for short term cash flow needs.
-In order to achieve this, you need to focus on your future cash outflows and cater to that.
+What we’re looking for here is a stable amount of cash flows to buffer for short-term cash flow needs.
+To achieve this, you need to focus on your future cash outflows and cater to that.

 Your expenses are growing in line with revenues

 As your business grows, your expenses will most likely increase with it.
 But that’s only okay if your revenue is in line with your increasing expenses.
 In other words, you need to maintain cost-to-income ratio within an acceptable range.
 You can find out by dividing operating costs, which includes items such as salaries and property expenses, with operating income.
 It’s fine to have some variance between revenue and expense growth, so long as it’s still within an acceptable range.